jonathan-white/vue-lexicon/README.md

 ## Purpose

-My Lexicon is an education app that lets users keep track of their personal lexicon.
+My Lexicon is an educational app that lets users keep track of their personal lexicon.
 As users learn and add more words they can quickly view their growing lexicon through this tool.